profscottpeterson/81228_Team2/docs/System Requirements.md

 ><Identify the product whose software requirements are specified in this document, including the revision or release number.
 Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.>

 This software provide the ability for a Restaurant to create and track food orders by Users.
-A User is an employee(administrator or staff) or a customer(registered or guest).
+A User is an employee or a customer(registered or guest).
 A customer can place and pay for an order of items like pizzas, subs, wings and more.
 A registered customer can have their information (address and payment details) stored in our database in order to make the ordering process easier for customers.
-An employee can take and clear orders placed by customers, and the admin can add new menu items and update pries.
-They both can also access the Shopping Cart to either delete or alter the items they've chosen.
+An employee can take and clear orders placed by customers.They can also access the Shopping Cart to either delete or alter the items they've chosen.

 ### References